 It is not just the imagery of the classic cars, but also the whole experience that comes with them.
 Whether you see them hailing down the Malecon street as taxis full of busy city folks, or riding cross country with ten other people, every experience you will see with these old classics is incredible.

-We have compiled a list of 10 classic American cars you should not miss riding while on a legal trip to Cuba.
+10 classic American cars you should not miss riding while on a legal trip to Cuba

 Ford Fairlane, which is known to have been introduced in the market in 1957, is quite common in Cuba.
 There were many models that were released in the late 1950s such as Sunliner, Customline, and Crown Victoria.
 You will commonly see these cars in the streets of Havana and across Cuba.